RefurbishedCommodore/Peripherals/Joystick/Prof Competition/Prof Competition - 004/README.md

 # Disassembly

 To start disassemblig the Prof Competition joystick the four Phillips screws [^1] at the bottom are removed with a low torque screwdriver.
+I can hear a small "cracking" noise from each screw.
+This is a quite good indicator that no-one has opened this joystick previously.

 <p align="center">
     <img src="Images/Dis01.jpeg" alt="Description" width="600">